ifwe/bruce/doc/design.md

 message set, Bruce limits the size of a produce request so that the uncompressed size of each individual message set it contains does not exceed the limit.
-Although it's possible that the compressed size of a message set is within the limit while the uncompressed size exceeds it, implementing things this way is simple and avoids wasting CPU cycles on message sets that are found to still exceed the limit after compression.
+Although it's possible that the compressed size of a message set is within the limit while the uncompressed size exceeds it, basing enforcement of the limit on uncompressed size is simple and avoids wasting CPU cycles on message sets that are found to still exceed the limit after compression.

 Next:
 [detailed configuration](https://github.com/tagged/bruce#detailed-configuration).